 The tourist office

 Hvar is best discovered on foot, as most streets are pedestrian only.

-A long seaside promenade, dotted with small rocky beaches, stretches from each end of the harbour.
-A few tasteful bars and cafés along the harbour are relaxing spots for people-watching.
+A long seaside promenade, dotted with small rocky beaches, stretches from each end of the harbor.
+A few tasteful bars and cafés along the harbor are relaxing spots for people-watching.

 For more activity,take a ferry to the Pakleni Islands, famous for nude sunbathing.

 Well-known are Hvar cakes, especially the pepper cakes from Stari Grad.
 The poet Hektorović mentioned in his "Fishing" this traditional cake of Hvar.
 The essential component was saffron which was a very important product of the island in the 16th century, together with honey - and coriander, the component of numerous love potions.
 One should mention also "kroštule", "škanjate", and "fritule", and "cvit" (flower), a dry cake aromatised with anise.

 Bear in mind that the Croatian kuna is not exchangeable outside Croatia so you'll either have to change it back into your home currency in Croatia or do some last minute shopping.

 If you come to Croatia equipped with euros you can pay for most accommodation (hotels or private accommodation), excursions and car rentals in euros without getting ripped off on an exchange rate as most of these items are priced in euros anyway.

 Opening Hours and Holidays: banks and post offices are generally open from 7AM to 7PM without breaks, and public offices from Monday to Friday from 8AM to 4PM.
 During the tourist season, post offices are generally open until 9PM, including Saturdays.
 Shops and department stores are open from 8AM to 8PM without breaks.